gatech-csl/jes/README.md

 The `releases` folder is where JES releases (like ZIP files, Windows installers, or Mac applications) are built.
 You can build them by running `ant release`, and they appear directly inside the `releases` folder.
-You can see a list of available resources by running `ant -p`.

 * The `releases/build-releases.xml` file contains the Ant instructions for building each kind of release.
 (Ant considers it part of `build.xml`,